Toll 49, Segment 6 Feasibility Study

 The study team has plotted each route option on Google Earth to give stakeholders a closer look.
 You will need to install the free Google Earth software on your computer in order to use this tool.
 Click here to download Google Earth.
 Use the link below to access and download the KMZ file.

 ROUTE OPTIONS ARE SUBJECT TO CHANGE.
 Please note that the three route options moving forward for further evaluation are not final.
 The proposed route options are subject to change as we move forward through the next phase of study.
-We anticipate identifying the recommended route option, or build alternative, in 2021.
-It will likely be a variation of the three route options from the feasibility study.

 If you would like to read a hard copy of the Feasibility Study report, there are copies available for review Monday through Friday from 8:00 AM to 4:30 PM at the NET RMA Office which is located at 1001 ESE Loop 323 Ste 420, Tyler, TX 75701.